 “Our industry has always been a political target,” he said.
 “The prospect of a more conservative administration, members of which have expressed open hostility toward our existence, is not to be taken lightly.
 But this is not our first rodeo.
 We know our rights and will continue to defend them.
 We may not be able to control who is in power, but what we can do is organize and fight back — and I've never seen our industry as motivated and activated to do so.”

-Wasteland Studios’ Colin Rowntree, who spent the campaign volunteering for Harris as the regional action coordinator for the New Hampshire Democratic Party, discussed the potential dangers to marginalized communities posed by a second Trump presidency.
+Wasteland Studios’ Colin Rowntree, who volunteered as the regional action coordinator for the New Hampshire Democratic Party throughout the Harris campaign, discussed the potential dangers to marginalized communities posed by a second Trump presidency.

 “What really concerns me is the deep-seated transphobia within the MAGA movement,” he said.
 “I fear that the trans community could become a scapegoat, sacrificed to appease the religious right and the transphobic segments of Middle America.
 This would inevitably ripple out to the broader LGBTQ community, posing risks for our content creators in these communities.